 To add insult to injury, Earl Thomas turns to him during the wedding ceremony just after Love Divine, and said something like “A bit quieter man, you’re drawing attention to your self.”
 “Am I. Right then.” thought Arthur.

-Arthur saw His Dark Mistress walking up the stairs, manoeuvred her into the theatre, confessed everything, told her Earl Thomas was treating her abominably, gave a specific example of Thomas holding a woman’s face in his hands, and left her crying.
+Shortly after, Arthur happened upon His Dark Mistress walking up the stairs, manoeuvred her into the theatre, confessed everything, told her Earl Thomas was treating her abominably, gave a specific example of Thomas holding a woman’s face in his hands, and left her crying.

 Shortly afterwards – Arthur thinks – the family accidentally stumble across an empty ballroom.
 Constance plays divinely, and Lawrence suggests a song.
 “Danny Boy” with more volume than accuracy, but then the Earl and Georgina in a duet which has him in *bits*.
 Thomas’ tone, her expression, and certainty.
 The Earl and Georgina *really do* love each other, and the Earl *isn’t* a philandering jackass after all.